phan/phan/README.md

 phan *.php
 ```

-or give it a text file containing a list of files to scan:
+or give it a text file containing a list of files (but see the next section) to scan:

 ```
 phan -f filelist.txt